 The Asymmetry of Breakups

-You have three great risks to look out for: the first is physical.
-You don't want to get shot and killed or run over by a car.
-Most of us live in a civilized society so the risk of that happening is low, but obviously not zero.
+You’ve got three.
+First is physical.
+You don’t want to get shot, killed, run over by a car.
+We live in a civilized world where that risk is low—but not zero.

 How Do You Prove Human Nature?